-Approximate time and cost: Marketing your app is a continuous process that doesn’t end as long as the platform is up and running.
+Approximate time and cost: To create an app like Instagram and make it succeed, the marketing process should be in progress for as long as the platform is up and running.
 As for its price, in the first year after the launch, app marketing can cost you up to 50% of the development cost.
 However, the price goes down significantly with each subsequent year.

 To sum up, developing a photo-sharing app (which will include a discovery stage, UI/UX design, development, testing, and project management) can cost around $118, 600 for all mobile platforms (both iOS and Android).
 This number is based on a $45 hourly rate.
 You can get a more accurate estimate after contacting our team.

 The cost to make an app like Instagram depends on many factors, such as the platform’s complexity, features, choice of technologies, and the choice of the development team, Here, we’ve made an estimate based on how much an app of a medium complexity could cost you when outsourcing to a team like Mind Studios.

 |Discovery stage||80 – 100||$3,600+|